aiser-team/cabrnet/docs/manuals/cabrnet.md

 - `--model-arch <dir>/model_arch.yml`
 - `--model-state-dict <dir>/model_state.pth`
 - `--dataset <dir>/dataset.yml`

+### Visualizing the feature space
+A visualization of the feature space created by a trained CaBRNet model is generated using the `show_latent_space` application, with the following options:

+- `--model-arch </path/to/file.yml>` indicates how to [build the model](model.md).
+- `--model-state-dict </path/to/model/state.pth>` indicates
+the location of a CaBRNet or legacy state dictionary that should be used to initialize the model.
+- `--dataset|-d </path/to/file.yml>` indicates how to [load and prepare the training data](data.md).
+- `--output-dir <path/to/output/directory>` indicates where to store the visualization.
+- `--algorithm <name>` indicates which algorithm should be used for the dimensionality reduction.
+- `--plot-class <index>` indicates which class prototypes should be used as reference points in the visualization of the feature space.
+If not specified, all prototypes are used.
+- `--similarity-threshold <value>` indicates the minimum similarity value to the target prototypes, used to select the subset of most relevant feature vectors.
+- `--show-class <index>` indicates which class feature vectors should be highlighted in the final visualization.

+For more on the use of these options, see [here](visualize.md#visualizing-the-feature-space).

+Similar to the `--config-dir` option in `cabrnet train`, the `--checkpoint-dir <dir>` option is equivalent to:

+- `--model-arch <dir>/model_arch.yml`
+- `--model-state-dict <dir>/model_state.pth`
+- `--dataset <dir>/dataset.yml`

+Finally, similar to `cabrnet train`, the `--sampling-ratio` option allows for a control of the portion of data that is processed.

 ## Hyperparameter tuning using Bayesian optimization
 Hyperparameter tuning is performed using the ` bayesian_optimizer` application (see the [MNIST example](mnist.md)).